FabianUntermoser/obsidian-neighbouring-files-plugin/README.md

 ## Configuration

+### Default Sort Order
+The default command uses the same sort order as the [File explorer](https://help.obsidian.md/Plugins/File+explorer).
+You can configure a fallback sort order in the plugin settings.

+### Included File Types
+By default, navigation is restricted to markdown files.
+In the settings you can enable support for other file types:

+- Limit to Markdown files only
+- Include all file types
+- Specify additional file extensions to include

+### Loop Notes in Folder
+- When disabled: Navigation stops at the beginning/end of a folder
+- When enabled: Navigation loops back to the start/end when reaching the end/beginning

+### Configure VIMRC keybindings
-Configure a hotkey to trigger the commands.

-Or use the [obsidian-vimrc-support](https://github.com/esm7/obsidian-vimrc-support) Plugin to map more useful hotkeys such as `gn` or `gp`
+Instead of configuring obsidian hotkeys to trigger the navigation commands, you can also use the [obsidian-vimrc-support](https://github.com/esm7/obsidian-vimrc-support) plugin to map more useful hotkeys such as `gn` or `gp`
 (Caveat: This only works when the editor mode is on).

 Example `.obsidian.vimrc`.